Protection against protectionists: How FDI positions may mitigate transatlantic trade conflicts

 In such an event, these companies are very likely to exert their political influence on the U.S. government.
 Especially because the new administration seems to be thinking in narrowly defined categories of “national interests” this channel of influence is supposedly very effective – probably more so than European threats to retaliate.
 At the same time, the importance of the European single market for U.S. subsidiaries may serve as a convincing illustration that open markets are not a field for playing zero-sum games but a wealth creating framework for mutually beneficial economic cooperation on the firm level.

 Clearly, the neo-protectionist tendencies in the world economy are a threat to globalization.
-However, the already reached high degree of economic interconnectedness itself – in particular within the transatlantic economic space – also enhances the promptness by with anti-free-trade measures backfire against the protectionists.
+However, the already reached high degree of economic interconnectedness itself – in particular within the transatlantic economic space – also enhances the promptness by which anti-free-trade measures backfire against the protectionists.
 Having said this, a trade conflict between the U.S. and the European Union cannot be ruled out completely.
 Yet, it is obvious, that it would negatively affect important interests on the American side which make such as scenario less likely than it otherwise appears when the debate focuses on transatlantic trade links only.